embraceitmobile/animated_tree_view/README.md

 root                      | Root node of the TreeView scrollToIndex             | Allows to scroll to any item with index in the list.
-If you do not have the index of the item, then use the alternate scrollToItem method item instead. scrollToItem              | Utility method to scroll to any visible item in the tree. toggleNodeExpandCollapse  | Utility method to expand or collapse an item.
+If you do not have the index of the item, then use the alternate scrollToItem method item instead. scrollToItem              | Utility method to scroll to any visible item in the tree. toggleExpansion           | Utility method to expand or collapse an item.

-## Future Goals
-* [x] Improve documentation
-* [x] Add more ExpansionBehaviors
-* [ ] Add more examples
-* [ ] Add more utility functions for Node
-* [ ] Add a `DiffUtil` to the controller to update the whole tree data more easily

-## Development Status
-This library is under development.
-We are trying to provide you a performant and easy to use library, however at this stage we cannot guarantee a bug free experience.
-Please feel free to equest any feature or report any issues that you may face.